matjoeee/matjoeee/README.md

     - Full PfSense Firewall setup for final project of 2nd year (Private).
   - Third year:
     - AWS Cloud environment setup with Terraform and Ansible for *Cloud for Security, System & Services* subject of 3rd year (Private).
-    - Research study on different types of monitoring systems with lab implementation for internship @ [Silta NV](https://silta-ict.be/) of 3rd year (Private). <br>
+    - Research study on different types of monitoring systems with lab implementation for internship @ [Silta NV](https://silta-ict.be/) of 3rd year (Private).

 ### 3. Personal other projects:
 - [Bash, PowerShell, Batch & Docker](https://github.com/matjoeee/Scripting) scripts for automation on homelab installs, back-ups, and tests (Public).
 - Working on [Advent Of Code 2022](https://adventofcode.com/2022) in C and Java for practice (Private).